awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-parameters.md

 )
 ```

-The following shows an example parameter implementation:
+The following example shows a sample parameter implementation\.

 ```
 from sagemaker.workflow.parameters import (